Kometa-Team/Kometa/docs/config/kb.md

 | `[ERROR]`    | Error Log             | Error message that in MOST cases requires action on your part to resolve  | Read the error message, look for the message below and try recommendations                            |
 | `[CRITICAL]` | Critical Log          | Critical messaage requiring you to fix it for PMM to run properly         | Read the critical message and take appropriate action. look for message below and try recommendations |

 ### ERROR
+This table details examples of the most commonly-seen `[ERROR]` events and what they mean for the user.

 | Type         | Short Info                                                        | Description                                                                      | Recommendation                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |:-------------|:------------------------------------------------------------------|:---------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `[ERROR]`    | `Playlist Error: Library: XYZ not defined`                        | Plex library XYZ is not found                                                    | Ensure that your config file has defined the proper library name as found in Plex                                                                                                                                                                                                                                                                                                                                                              |